jamietanna/sarahseewhy.github.io/start-here.md

 Hi folks.
 Welcome.

-If you're visiting in some recruitment capacity I have a request.
+If you're visiting in some recruitment capacity I have a favour to ask.

 Before approaching me about potential roles, please first reach out the groups listed below.